 Are you tired of feeling slow and holding your friends back at races?
 Or maybe you’ve been trying to increase your pace but nothing is working…or worse you were injured in the process?

-During this 5 Day challenge I’ll teach you how to improve your running and increase your pace safely with less risk of injury.
+During this FREE 5 Day training series I’ll teach you how to improve your running and increase your pace safely with less risk of injury.

 A lot of runners just keep running more and try to run faster every run.
 They have no training plan or follow one that they found online that was generically made for no one specific.
 They skip cross training aka weights because they would rather run or think it will take up hours of their time.

 This 5 day challenge will teach you what you need to be doing to not only improve your running and run form but to decrease your risk of injury.

 During this FREE 5 Day training I’ll teach you: